 Sitting next door to Alice

 Amongst Mum’s repertoire of schoolgirl memories was the oft-repeated story of Alice and her lollies.
-Alice sat next to Mum in the one and only classroom, consisting of Grades 1 to 8, at St. Joseph’s Convent School, Cora Lynn, West Gippsland.
+Mum sat next to Alice in the one and only classroom, consisting of Grades 1 to 8, at St. Joseph’s Convent School, Cora Lynn, West Gippsland.

 The story went something like this: